 - Fatty Fish: Salmon, trout, mackerel, and tuna are the heavy hitters here.
 A single serving of cooked salmon can provide nearly all your daily requirement.

 - Egg Yolks: Don’t just eat the whites!
 The Vitamin D is in the yellow part.
-Look for eggs from pasture-raised chickens, as they often have higher levels from being out in the sun.
+Seek out eggs from hens raised on pasture, as they generally contain greater amounts due to sun exposure.

-- Mushrooms: Surprisingly, mushrooms can produce Vitamin D when exposed to UV light, just like humans.
+- Mushrooms: Interestingly, mushrooms can generate Vitamin D when exposed to UV radiation, similar to people.
 Look for packages that say “UV treated” or “Vitamin D enriched.”

 - Fortified Foods: Cow’s milk, plant milks (almond, soy), orange juice, and cereals are often fortified with Vitamin D. Check the labels to be sure.